paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 The silica models presented here are best viewed as **toy models**: they sacrifice chemical detail in favor of simplicity, transparency, and tunability.

 The strength of the CG approach lies in its ability to **identify qualitative trends**, not to reproduce atomic-scale structure.
+In particular, they are mesoscopic surface models, designed to reproduce interfacial behavior rather than to preserve a direct atom-to-bead mapping or crystallographic fidelity.

 ## 5. A note on graphite surfaces (based on the Martini 3 graphene model)

 In addition to silica, we will also use **graphitic surfaces** as an alternative solid substrate.
 In this course, graphite is modeled using the **Martini 3 graphene model**, which represents an infinite, periodic graphene sheet and can be used as an effective model for graphitic surfaces.
+In contrast to the silica slabs discussed above, the graphene model is explicitly structure-driven and based on a well-defined atomistic-to-coarse-grained mapping.

-The graphene model employed here follows the Martini 3 parametrization developed by [Shrestha et al. (2025)](https://doi.org/10.1016/j.surfin.2025.106997), which can reproduces resonable well some structural, elastic, and adsorption trends of graphene within the Martini framework.
+The graphene model employed here follows the Martini 3 parametrization developed by [Shrestha et al. JCTC (2025)](https://doi.org/10.1016/j.surfin.2025.106997), which can reproduces resonable well some structural, elastic, and adsorption trends of graphene within the Martini framework.
 The model uses a hexagonal lattice of tiny (T) beads and is designed to be used as a **rigid, periodic surface**, making it well suited for interfacial simulations.
-The model has well-defined mapping rules and should even be able to reproduce overall packing of graphite and even stacking distances.
+The model has well-defined mapping rules and should even be able to reproduce overall packing of graphite and even π-stacking distances.

 <p align="center">
   <img src="figures/graphene_AA_CG_model.png" width="750">
 </p>

-<em>**Figure 3**: Graphene atomistic structure, mappin and CG model.
-Real particles are shown in black while red ones indicate virtual sites, typically used to increase numerical stability in Martini modes.
+<em>**Figure 4**: Graphene atomistic structure, mappin and CG model.
+Real particles are shown in black while red ones indicate virtual sites, typically used to increase numerical stability in Martini modes.</em>

 In contrast to silica, **no parameter exploration is consider for graphite** in this course.
 The goal is simply to generate a surface of comparable lateral size to the silica slab, which can then be used in solid–ionic liquid interface simulations.